adalundhe/dcrx-api/README.md

 DCRX-API requires a slew of environmental variables in order to run correctly.
 These include:

 ```
+DCRX_API_JOB_TIMEOUT=10m # The maximum amount of time before an image build + push job times out and is cancelled.

 DCRX_API_MAX_MEMORY_PERCENT_USAGE=50 # The percent of system memory DCRX-API and Docker image builds created by DCRX-API can use.
 If exceeded, new jobs will be rejected and requests will return a 400 error.

 DCRX_API_JOB_PRUNE_INTERVAL='1s' # How often dcrx-api checks for done, failed, or cancelled jobs to remove from in-memory storage.